symfony/symfony-docs/best_practices.rst

 Of all the translation formats supported by Symfony (PHP, Qt, ``.po``, ``.mo``, JSON, CSV, INI, etc.), ``XLIFF`` and ``gettext`` have the best support in the tools used by professional translators.
-And since it's based on XML, you can validate ``XLIFF`` file contents as you write them.
+And since it is based on XML, you can validate ``XLIFF`` file contents as you write them.

 Symfony also supports notes in XLIFF files, making them more user-friendly for